Admissions7 min readMarch 7, 2026

 Apply to Stanford if it genuinely fits what you're looking for in an undergraduate education—its approach to interdisciplinary learning, the research opportunities, the specific programs in your area of interest.
 Don't apply because it's prestigious.
 Admissions officers can tell the difference.

 Build a balanced college list with Stanford as a reach alongside schools where your chances are meaningfully higher.
+Not sure how many schools to include?
+Our guide on how many colleges you should apply to breaks down the right number.
 Use Counsely's College Matcher to find schools that match both your profile and your genuine interests.

 Frequently Asked Questions